Google Analytics vs Cookie-Free Analytics: Key Differences for 2026

 Week 1: Parallel Tracking

 Install your cookie-free tool alongside GA4.
 Compare the data.
-You'll likely see higher numbers in the cookie-free tool.
+You'll likely see significantly higher numbers in the cookie-free tool — that's the consent gap in action.

 Week 2-4: Validate